microsoft/winget-pkgs/doc/manifest/schema/1.1.0/README.md

 * Publisher folder is the name of the company that publishes the tool.
 For example: Microsoft.
 * The child folder package is the name of the application or tool.
 For example: WindowsTerminal.
 * The child folder package version is the version of the package.
 For example: 1.6.10571.0.
-* The filename must be a combination of the application name and the current version.
-For example: WindowsTerminal.yaml.
+* The filename must be a combination of the publisher name and the application name.
+For example: Microsoft.WindowsTerminal.yaml.

 The publisher and application folders MUST match the values used to define the Id.
 See PackageIdentifier: in the YAML for more detail.
 The version in the folder name MUST match the version field value in the YAML file.
 See PackageVersion: in the YAML for more detail.